 What are the drawbacks?

-- CGMs don't replace finger pricks.
-You'll still need to prick your finger at least once or twice a day to confirm the CGM's accuracy.
+- Some CGMs will require that you prick your finger to confirm the CGM's accuracy.

 Health Tools help you make wise health decisions or take action to improve your health.